Manfred Mohr

 P-026-A Inversion Logique (Logical Inversion)

-signed and dated in graphite lower right “Tape 1, 102” written in graphite lower left hardware: CDC7600 software: Program 21 with FORTRAN output machine: Benson Plotter The elements are horizontal, vertical, 45 degree lines, square waves, zig-zags, and have probabilities for line widths and lengths.
-The algorithm places elements in a horizontal direction and has […]
+signed and dated in graphite lower right “Tape 1, 102” written in graphite lower left hardware: CDC7600 software: Program 26 with FORTRAN output machine: Benson Plotter information bout the algorithm provided by the artist: The elements are horizontal, vertical, 45 degree lines, square waves, zigzags, and have probabilities for line widths and lengths.
+For each […]

 Artiste et Ordinateur (Artist and Computer) Portfolio